 Ruth led the Yankees to seven American League championships and four World Series titles.
 He led the league in home runs many times, and the 60 he hit in 1927 set a record for the 154-game season.
 (Roger Maris hit 61 home runs in a 162-game season in 1961.)
 Ruth's lifetime total of 714 home runs is second only to the 755 hit by Hank Aaron.
 With a .342 lifetime batting average for 22 seasons of play, many consider Babe Ruth the game's greatest player.

 The Red Sox were devastated from the loss of Babe Ruth.
 They had won five of the first fifteen World Series, but would not even play in another for 28 years!
 Before 2004, they had not won a World Series since 1918.

-one gets the prize?
+only one gets the prize?
 Run in such a way as to get the prize.
-Everyone

-who competes in the games goes into strict training.
-They do it to get
+Everyone who competes in the games goes into strict training.
+They do

 1 Corinthians 9:24 - 25

 I have finished the race, I have kept the faith.

 Now there is in store for me the crown of righteousness,